shashban/node_express/README.md

 We'll use GitHub actions to automate our deployment workflow for this web app.

-1. Inside the App Service extension, right click on the name of your app service and choose "Open in Portal".

-1. From the Overview page, click on "Get publish profile".
+1. In the portal, Overview page, click on "Get publish profile".
 A publish profile is a kind of deployment credential, useful when you don't own the Azure subscription.
 Open the downloaded settings file in VS Code and copy the contents of the file.

    ![](assets/images/get-publish-profile.png)